Pathos0925/WhosThatAvatar/README.md

 # WhosThatAvatar
 * Find and view public VRChat avatars.
-* Search public worlds for avatar by name or author.
+* Search public worlds for avatars by name, author, or description.
 (Experimental)

 ## How To Use
 EITHER: